NYULibraries/dlts-load-tests/README.md

 from (using ACO as an example) `/tmp/dlts-load-tests/aco/jmeter-test-plan` to `[Absolute path to root of dlts-load-tests repo]/aco/jmeter-test-plan`.

 `${ROOT}` is used to specify the paths to the data files and reports output by the test run.
+If the directories in these paths do not already exist, JMeter will create them when it first writes out to the files, so make sure `${ROOT}` is pointing to exactly where you want it.
+It has been set to default to `/tmp/dlts-load-tests` for safety.